Skip to main content

 About

-Away is a single player action game.
+Away is a single player casual simulation game with a horror theme.
 It was developed by NipoBox and was released on October 31, 2018.
-It received neutral reviews from players.
+It received negative reviews from players.

 Away - is a short game telling about the hero's death experience, performed in a gloomy black and white style.